shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 - **Anomaly Detection**: Basic analysis to identify potential anomalies and unusual entries in DNS records.
 - **Response Code Logging**: Captures and logs DNS response codes for each query for further analysis.

+### Key Notes:
+- **`check_open_resolver` Function**: This function uses the `dig` command to determine if the given domain is an open resolver.
+Ensure the environment where this script is run has the `dig` command available.
+- **`check_dnssec` Function**: Performs DNSSEC validation for the domain using the specified nameservers.
+- **`analyze_records` Function**: Placeholder for analyzing DNS records for anomalies.
+Specific logic can be implemented based on the requirements.
+- **Reporting and Processing**: The script generates a report in the chosen format and processes each domain in the input file, showing progress with a `tqdm` progress bar.

+This script should now provide comprehensive DNS security analysis, including open resolver checking and DNSSEC validation, among other features.
+Test this script in your environment to ensure it performs as expected.
+Please let me know if you encounter any issues or need further modifications!

 ## Prerequisites
 - Python 3.x
 - `dnspython` `pnadas` `tqdm` library